chealt/chealt/packages/jest-puppeteer-env/README.md

 }
 ```

-See a more detailed example in the [Jest Mock example package](https://github.com/chealt/chealt/tree/main/packages/jest-mock-example).
+See a more detailed example in the [Jest Puppeteer Env example package](https://github.com/chealt/chealt/tree/main/packages/jest-puppeteer-env-example).

 ### Additional configuration